UPPMAX/programming_formalisms/docs/project_start/startup.md

     ---

-    On this page choose a project name, e.g. ``planets-<username>``
+    - On this page choose a project name, e.g. ``planets-<username>``

-      - the name there so there are no clashes when/if you collaborate and fork other repositories)
+        - Add your name there so there are no clashes when/if you collaborate and fork other repositories
         - Note that the name does not need to be similar to your local git project, but it is good if you can connect them "logically"

     - For the sake of this exercise **do NOT select** "Initialize this repository with a README"
     - but "Choose a license"